CommunitySolidServer/CommunitySolidServer/config/README.md

 to serve data from different backends depending on the URL that is used.
 In this example, all data in the `/sparql/` container will be stored in a SPARQL backend, and similarly for `/memory/` and `/file/`.

+## oidc.json

+A configuration that sets up the server to only function as an Identity Provider.
+It does not support creating pods or storing data on the server, the only available options are creating accounts and linking them to WebIDs.
+This way the server can be used to identify those WebIDs during an OIDC interaction.